shakib1729/urban_sound_frontend/README.md

 Backend using Flask: https://github.com/shakib1729/urban_sound_backend<br/>
 Jupyter Notebooks: https://github.com/shakib1729/urban-sound-cnn-jupyter<br/>
 ## About the project.
-The goal of this project is to classify urban sounds into ten classes ('air_conditioner', 'car_horn', 'children_playing', 'dog_bark', 'drilling', 'engine_idling', 'gun_shot', 'jackhammer', 'siren', 'street_music') <br/>
+The goal of this project is to classify urban sounds into ten classes ('air_conditioner', 'car_horn', 'children_playing', 'dog_bark', 'drilling', 'engine_idling', 'gun_shot', 'jackhammer', 'siren', 'street_music'). <br/>
 This project classifies the sounds by first getting the visual representation of the sound and then using a CNN classifier to classify the sounds.<br/>
-These visual representations of sounds are called spectrograms <br/>
+These visual representations of sounds are called spectrograms. <br/>
-In a spectrogram representation plot — one axis represents the time, the second axis represents frequencies and the colors represent magnitude (amplitude) of the observed frequency at a particular time<br/>
+In a spectrogram representation plot — one axis represents the time, the second axis represents frequencies and the colors represent magnitude (amplitude) of the observed frequency at a particular time.<br/>

 ## Dataset:
 UrbanSound8k dataset: https://urbansounddataset.weebly.com <br/>
 It contains 8732 labeled sound excerpts (<=4s) of urban sounds from 10 classes: air_conditioner, car_horn, children_playing, dog_bark, drilling, enginge_idling, gun_shot, jackhammer, siren, and street_music.

 ## Libraries/Frameworks used:
-1) Librosa - To load the sound files
+1) Librosa - To load the sound files.
-2) Matplotlib - To save the spectrogram of the audio files
+2) Matplotlib - To save the spectrogram of the audio files.
-3) NumPy - For array manipulation
+3) NumPy - For array manipulation.
-4) Keras - To build the Convolutional neural network and to load the image files
+4) Keras - To build the Convolutional neural network and to load the image files.
-5) Scikit-learn - To split the dataset into training and testing part and also for analyzing the performance of the model using sklearn.metrics
+5) Scikit-learn - To split the dataset into training and testing part and also for analyzing the performance of the model using sklearn.metrics.
 6) Python Imaging Library (PIL) - The load_img() function of Keras loads an image into PIL format.
-7) Tensorflow - Keras uses TensorFlow for its backend
+7) Tensorflow - Keras uses TensorFlow for its backend.
-8) Flask - To deploy the CNN model
+8) Flask - To deploy the CNN model.

 #### &nbsp; React - To build the front-end part of the web application

 ## Implementation:
-1) Load the audio files using librosa and save their spectrograms using matplotlib
+1) Load the audio files using librosa and save their spectrograms using matplotlib.
-2) Create 'X' and 'Y' training dataset by loading the saved spectrograms using Keras
+2) Create 'X' and 'Y' training dataset by loading the saved spectrograms using Keras.
-3) Build and train the CNN Model using training dataset, after training save the model
+3) Build and train the CNN Model using training dataset.
+After training, save the model.
-4) Build API for the CNN Model using Flask which will serve as the backend of the web application
+4) Build API for the CNN Model using Flask which will serve as the backend of the web application.
-5) Build the frontend part of the web application using ReactJS which calls the API created using Flask
+5) Build the frontend part of the web application using ReactJS which calls the API created using Flask.
-6) Deploy the web application on Heroku
+6) Deploy the web application on Heroku.